Host and Parasite: What biology teaches us about creativity and capitalism

 Herein is the whole engine of host/parasite adaptation in art and society.
 An artist writes a story and puts it on paper.
 Capitalism inserts a printed ad alongside it.
 The artist flees to visual art or music.
 Capitalism re-renders the painting as the background for ad copy and the melody as a jingle.
 The artist and the artist’s devotees flee again—this time to the internet.
 Capitalism writes an algorithm to follow the lovers of the artist and use his/her/their art as bait in a trap.
 We turn off our computers to get away.
 Capitalism shrinks that same computer and turns it into something you can—dare I say must—carry around with you everywhere you go.
 It pairs it with a device you use to communicate with other humans.
 It invades your very conversations.
 Soon the parasite is adapting to the host’s thinking so quickly that it seems as if the parasite is coming up with the thoughts all by itself.

 When that happens, you can be sure of one thing.
 The host is dead.
 The cuckoo owns the nest.
-The tree belongs to the termite.
+The tree belongs to the beetle.

 What happens next?
-Will termites make lumber?
+Will beetles make lumber?
 Will cuckoos learn to feed their own young?

 I doubt it.